aoberegg/WPOI/README.md

 An example how to use it can be found in:
 WPOI/examples/csharp/TestMediaLite/TestMediaLite/rating_prediction.cs

-Note that the algorithm is just runable when included in MyMediaLite.
+Note that the algorithm is just runable when included in MyMediaLite (https://github.com/zenogantner/MyMediaLite).